Azure/CanadaPubSecALZ/docs/archetypes/authoring-guide.md

 Following changes are required when updating:

-- Update archetype deployment template(s) through `main.bicep` or one of it's dependent Bicep template(s).
+- Update archetype deployment template(s) through `main.bicep` or one of its dependent Bicep template(s).
 - Update Visio diagrams in `docs\visio` (if required).
 - Update documentation in `docs\archetypes` and revise Visio diagram images.
 - When parameters are added, updated or removed: